-Dawid Kimberg was born in Johannesburg and moved to the UK in 2001 to further his studies at the Royal College of Music under the tutelage of Ryland Davies.
-He subsequently attended the National Opera Studio and between 2009 and 2011 was a member of the Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden.
-Kimberg represented South Africa in the 2009 BBC Cardiff Singer of the World Competition.
+Dawid Kimberg was born in Johannesburg and later moved to London to study at the Royal College of Music (with Ryland Davies) and the National Opera Studio.
+He was a member of the Jette Parker Young Artist Programme at the Royal Opera House from 2009-11, also representing South Africa in the 2009 BBC Cardiff Singer of the World Competition.

-At the Royal Opera House, Covent Garden, his roles included Flemish Deputy Don Carlo, Steuermann Tristan und Isolde, Potapych The Gambler, Marullo Rigoletto, 2nd Prisoner Fidelio, Moralès Carmen (filmed and broadcast in 3D) and Surintendant des Plaisirs Cendrillon (filmed for DVD and broadcast).
+At the Royal Opera House, Kimberg’s roles have included Flemish Deputy Don Carlo, Steuermann Tristan und Isolde, Potapych The Gambler, Marullo Rigoletto, 2nd Prisoner Fidelio, Moralès Carmen (filmed and broadcast in 3D) and Surintendant des Plaisirs Cendrillon (filmed for DVD and broadcast).
 He also covered the roles of Forester Cunning Little Vixen, Mr Astley The Gambler, Malatesta Don Pasquale, Ned Keene Peter Grimes and Figaro Il barbiere di Siviglia.
-Kimberg also recently sang Leuthold in Rossini’s Guillaume Tell with the Accademia Nazionale di Santa Cecilia in Rome conducted by Sir Antonio Pappano and recorded live for EMI Classics.

 Kimberg’s many oratorio performances include the major works of Bach, Handel, Haydn, Mozart, Dvořák, Vaughan Williams, Tippett, Britten, Orff, Puccini, Duruflé and others.
 In recital he has appeared at the Wigmore Hall and performed Schubert’s Die Schöne Müllerin and Schwanengesang in the Crush Room at the Royal Opera House.
 He was the recipient of the Joaninha Award in 2007.